urbaninformaticsandresiliencelab/gmaps_scraper/README.md

 =============

 *gmaps-scraper* is a suite of tools designed to facilitate the scraping and processing of place data using the Google Maps API.
-The suite contains the following tools:

 Table of Contents
 =================
 Code Overview
 -------------
-For scraping:
+For craping:

 * gmaps\_subdivisions.py - The main scraping script.

-For Processing:
+For processing:

 * process\_pickles.py - A script to automate the archiving of pickles and the creation of merged and deduplicated JSONs.